-The North Star Bicycle Race is an exhibition of endurance and sportsmanship.
+The North Star Bicycle Race is a contest of endurance and sportsmanship.
 Riders must act in the spirit of self- sufficiency, equal opportunity for all racers and, to be done, with integrity and gratitude.
 The NSBR is an old fashion solo, unsupported road race with no cause nor commercial angle.
 It is a battle!
 And whether riders wage that battle against time, mother nature, friend, foe, or innocent stranger... it's all good here.
 Celebrate yourself, keep it clean and let's all come out pedaling.

 Etiquette 1.
 Act with class.
 2. Check emotions before responding to bystanders and especially cars.
 Consider the next cyclist and how your behavior will affect how they are treated.
 This is a matter of life and death.
 3. Take a moment to enjoy the unique out & back experience by cheering for your fellow savages and taunting your friends.
-Whether an across the road rolling high five or a road side regroup it's cool to be out there both solo, unsupported and all in it together.
+Whether an across the road rolling high five or a road side hangout it's cool to be out there both solo and all in it together.

 Minimum Racer Safety Requirements (Racers are encouraged to go above and beyond like wearing glasses and reflective ankle bands.)

 Unsupported Rules 1.
 Complete the full route, out & back, under your own power.
 2. No material or physical support, no private intelligence, no professional coach communication.
 3. No drafting.
 EXCEPT for safety as described below in Pairs.
 4. No caches.
 No dropping off of anything while traveling North with the intent to be picked up again on the return South.
-No unloading of anything onto Dot watchers with the intent to be picked after the race.
+No unloading of anything onto Dot watchers with the intent to be regained after the race.

 The following are tolerated but not necessarily encouraged.
-The aim & essence of unsupported is without all assistance.
+The essence & aim of unsupported is without all assistance.
 While these allowances may push the boundaries of unsupported, the NSBR does not believe engaging in them gives a competitive advantage over those who don't.
 They are allowed to keep the race going and the cost down for racers, friends and family.
 Do not put others in an awkward position or compromise the integrity of unsupported by begging in private conversations or social media.
 Remember to act in the spirit of equal opportunity for all racers.
 Be very aware when riding in a car or sharing a room to not share intelligence, physical or material support.

 Unplanned support from other racers is OK because we are looking out for each other.
 Offer knowledge, tool, then supply before lending a hand.